teilWERK/ewindow.org/index.md

 [LEARN MORE](buy.md)

 # DESIGN

-THe development of the design.

-*FRAME
-There is no one frame, in the Mulifactory Network every space builds his own EWINDOW.
+There are different frame designs available, from more artistic one to certified one for public environments.

 ![designs](images/ewindow design_pagina.png)

-# Have a look to some [existing frames](frames.md)
+### Have a look to some [existing frames](frames.md)

 # HARDWARE DEVELOPMENT